Residential and Dining Services Policy

 Pets (see also “Assistance Animals”)

-The only pets allowed in on-campus housing are fish (in tanks no greater than 10 gallons).
-You may not house or harbor a cat, dog, fowl, reptile, arachnid, or any other animal in your residence hall room/apartment or in the vicinity of any residential complex.
-Students who have allegedly violated the pet policy will have a maximum of 48 hours to find an alternative off campus living arrangement for the pet.
-A service charge will be assessed to cover the costs of pest inspection and mitigation.
-Service Animals that are approved through Access Services are permitted in the residence halls.
+The only pets allowed in housing are fish, in tanks no greater than 10 gallons.
+You may not house or harbor a cat, dog, fowl, reptile, arachnid, or any other animal in your unit/suite/apartment or in the vicinity of any residential building.
+Students who have allegedly violated the Pets policy will have a maximum of 48 hours to find an alternative off-campus living arrangement for the pet.
+A student who has been found responsible for violating the Pets policy will be placed on housing probation and billed a service charge of $25 per impacted unit/suite/apartment to cover the costs of a routine inspection to assess the condition of the facility related to the pet.
+The student will also be responsible to pay for any cleaning, maintenance or pest control treatment that is deemed necessary as a result of the pet during the inspection.
+A student who has not complied with the 48-hour removal requirement, or who is found responsible for violating the Pets policy for a second time, may be immediately evicted from housing.
+Per the Assistance Animals policy, service and emotional support animals that are approved in writing through Access Services are permitted in housing facilities.

 You are responsible for keeping your assigned room, furniture and fixtures free from damage.
 You and your roommates are jointly responsible for damage to your common areas unless you and your roommates agree to assign responsibility.